andrewsteckley/Z01_SOM_Scribal_Intent/Notebook_Index.md

 </div>

 # Python Calculation Jupyter Notebooks
 This supplemental material includes a series of Jupyter Notebooks.
-These are:
+These are itemized below.

 <h3>Z01.1: Study Corpus for Study</h3>
 This notebook works through the preparation of a clean study corpus by